ngu-dot-json/HappenHarbor/README.md

 Current HappenHarbor Features:

-- Ability to create a secure, SQL-injection-protected account for database related functionality.
+- Ability to create a secure, SQL-injection-protected account for database-related functionality.
 - Ability to sort, select, create, attend and save events
 - Ability to sort, select, create venues
 - Ability to sort, select, create vendors
 - Ability to sort, select, create guests
+- And More!

+  HappenHarbor is still in its development and implementation phase.
+Core functionality has been completed but minor updates and QOL is pending.